skubes/rdpbotblocker/README.md

 Open .sln file with Visual Studio 2017 and build the solution in Debug or Release mode.

 ## Installing and configuring
-Copy built binary (under `.\AdaptiveFirewall.exe\bin\Release` for example) to an installation folder of your choosing and install the service using InstallUtil.exe.
-It's not recommended to leave it in the build output folder as you may want to test additional builds when the service is running.

-I made a folder called `c:\Program files (x86)\Adaptive Firewall` for my install.

-Once the binary and config file are copied, it is important to Install the service:

-`InstallUtil.exe "c:\Program Files (x86)\Adaptive Firewall\AdaptiveFirewallService.exe"`

-InstallUtil.exe is a .NET utility (in `C:\Windows\Microsoft.NET\Framework\v4.0.30319` folder).
-I plan on making a proper installer someday.
+The build will produce an installer in both Debug and Release mode.
+See Install folder in the repository and install Inno Setup to enable the installer.
+To run the installer build manaully, run BuildInstaller.ps1 with "release" or "debug" as an argument.

 ### **Important**
-Be sure to copy the .config file that comes along with the .exe and edit it to configure your local subnets.
+Be sure to edit the .config file that comes along with the .exe (in the install location) to configure your local subnets before starting the service for the first time.
 If any IP addresses originate from a configured subnet they will be ignored.
 The appSetting `LocalSubnets` is a comma seperated list of subnets in CIDR notation (i.e. "10.10.10.1/24").
-If this setting is not configured properly the program could block local address and prevent all remote access to a system (requiring console access to recover).
+If this setting is not configured properly the program could block local addresses and prevent all remote access to a system (requiring console access to recover).